Who is Creative Lenna?

 To view her current art/writing/instructions, visit any of the "other places to find Lenna Online" links in the sidebar >>>

-The about Lenna page is where to go to learn more about Lennas family and her background.
-Lenna's great uncle is the American Impressionist artist William Glackens.
+The about Lenna page tells more about Lenna's family and her background.
+Lenna's great uncle was the American Impressionist artist William Glackens.
 Find Glackens's art in many major museums and collections.
 In 1892, Glackens was an influential illustrator-reporter for the Philadelphia Press.
 In the early 1900's he was an important American Impressionist painter.
 Glackens was part of a group of artists called The Eight who were associated with the important 'Ashcan' realist movement in the early 20th Century.
-Lenna Young Andrews is very happy to be named after William's daughter, Lenna Glackens.
+Lenna Young Andrews is happily named after William's daughter, Lenna Glackens.

 A note from Lenna:

-My husband Steve and I have been married since 2005, a second marriage for both of us and we are sometimes asked why ??? we have different last names!
-I would have gladly taken Steve's name when we got married but he had other ideas -Steven insisted I keep my maiden name.
+My husband Steve and I have been married since 2005, a second marriage for both of us and we are sometimes asked why we have different last names?
+I would have gladly taken his name when we got married but he had other ideas -Steven insisted I keep my maiden name.
 There is a reason!
-That was my name when we first met as teenagers.
-We got married in our late 40's!
-If you are curious, visit this page for more of our story as we told it at our wedding.
+That was my name when we first met as teenagers and we got married in our late 40's!
+If you are curious, visit this page for more of our story, just as we told it at our wedding.

-For 17 years 'Deming' worked as the senior technical consultant and systems architect for Innovative Computer Systems (ICS) in Farmington, Connecticut.
-He left this job at the end of 2009 to move to Florida with me when my dad had cancer.
+For 17 years 'Deming' worked as the senior technical consultant and systems architect for company servers (a computer geek!) for Innovative Computer Systems (ICS) in Farmington, Connecticut.
+He left his job at the end of 2009 to move to Florida with me when we found out my dad had cancer.
 Even though making such a big move was a huge decision, Steven says it was the best thing he's ever done . . . . well, besides marrying me, of course!